|

 Lesser was VP of the Austin Songwriters’ Group, took private music lessons

-and ACC music business courses, taught adult education courses in songwriting
+and Austin Community College music business courses, taught adult education

-at the University of Texas, enjoyed some success with his contemporary folk
+courses in songwriting at the University of Texas, enjoyed some success with

 songs (including regional awards, gigs and positive media reviews), such as

-We’ll Bring” was recorded on the 2007 album Pray for the Peace by the
+song “What We’ll Bring” was recorded on the 2007 album Pray for the Peace

-national touring band Sababa and his “Healing Song” was recorded on the 2008 album
+by the national touring band Sababa and, more recently, his “Healing Song” was recorded on the album Songs of

-had long appreciated the mathematical structures and patterns in the songs he
+long appreciated the mathematical structures and patterns in the songs he was

-was writing, he was beginning to explore how music might make the mathematics
+writing, he was beginning to explore how music might make the mathematics he

 especially for those who did not feel positive connections with mathematics.